jhu-statprogramming-fall-2023/biostat777-project3-part1-chuysun/README.md

 ## Modify

-Change the background color
+- Change the background color

-Change the theme
+- Change the theme

-Change the font
+- Change the font

-Change the navigation bar
+- Change the navigation bar

-Change the code background to red
+- Change the code background

 ### Author

+The author of this website and example analysis Chuyi Sun.

+The authors of the package are Nassos Stylianou, Clara Guibourg, Will Dahlgreen, Robert Cuffe, Tom Calver, and Ransome Mpini.

 ## Original README
 This repo contains the functions of the `bbplot` package, which once installed locally, provides helpful functions for creating and exporting  graphics made in ggplot in the style used by the BBC News data team.